Mediatek-Cloud/MCS/README.md

 # MediaTek Cloud Sandbox Introduction

 MediaTek Cloud Sandbox offers you the data and device management services commonly needed during the development and pre-commercial testing of Wearables and IoT devices.
-It frees you from having to develop your own cloud infrastructure to support product development.
+It frees you from having to develop your own cloud infrastructure to support prototype development.
 Using a RESTful API you collect data from your devices, which you can view in a powerful web-based dashboard that offers a range of display and graphing options.
 Then you can control your Wearables and IoT devices by issuing commands from the dashboard.
 In addition, a complementary smartphone app lets you review collected data and control your devices from anywhere.
 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/overview.JPG)
 MediaTek Cloud Sandbox lets you: